How to Train Your Dragon

 Director: Dean DeBlois

-NEUTRAL in storytelling values, MILDLY WOKE in casting decisions.
-Openly gay but sexuality has not visibly influenced the franchise's traditional values.DeBlois directed all three animated How to Train Your Dragon films, crafting one of the most consistently excellent animated trilogies in cinema history.
-His insistence on full creative control for the live-action remake is the single most important creative fact about this film.
-He clearly wanted to protect the story he had built over three films.
-His fidelity to the source material's themes and emotional beats is his doing.
-The diversity casting represents the concessions he made to modern studio requirements.
+NEUTRAL to MILDLY WOKE in casting decisions.
+TRADITIONAL in storytelling values.
+DeBlois is openly gay but his sexuality has not visibly influenced the How to Train Your Dragon franchise, which is resolutely heterosexual in its romance and traditionally masculine in its values.DeBlois directed all three animated How to Train Your Dragon films, plus the live-action remake.
+The animated trilogy is one of the most consistently excellent in cinema history.
+His insistence on full creative control for the remake was the single most important creative decision: he clearly wanted to protect the story he had spent 15 years building.
+The fidelity of the remake to the animated original is almost entirely his doing.
+DeBlois makes films about misfits who earn their place through courage and compassion.
+That is a traditional storytelling framework, whatever his personal politics.

 Writer: Dean DeBlois